-Overall materiality £271,200 (2021: £252,000).
-How we determined it Based on 1% of Net Assets (2021: Based on 1% of Net Assets).
+Overall materiality £291,000 (2022: £271,200).
+How we determined it Based on 1% of Net Assets (2022: Based on 1% of Net Assets).
 Rationale for benchmark applied Due to the volatility of profits, net assets are considered to reflect more appropriately the size of the Bank's operations.
-Furthermore, net assets approximate regulatory capital resources which is a key focus for the shareholder, management, and the regulator.
+Furthermore, net assets is deemed to be the main focus at this time for the users of the financial statements due to being an approximation of regulatory capital resources and the importance of regulatory capital to the Bank's solvency.
+The Net Assets as at 31 December 2023 was £30.2m.
+Although the final Net Assets was higher than the interim Net Assets of £29.1m used in planning materiality, for convenience, we kept materiality at the original absolute value, i.e. £291,000.
 Performance materiality Performance materiality is set to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements in the financial statements exceeds materiality for the financial statements as a whole.
-We set performance materiality at £162,700 (2021: £151,000), which represents 60% (2021: 60%) of overall materiality.
-Reporting threshold We agreed with the Board Audit and Risk Committee that we would report to them misstatements identified during our audit above £8,100 (2021 £8,000) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We set performance materiality at £175,000 (2022: £162,700), which represents 60% (2022: 60%) of overall materiality.
+In determining the performance materiality, we considered a number of factors, including the level and nature of uncorrected and corrected misstatements in the prior year and concluded that an amount towards the middle of our normal range was appropriate.
+Reporting threshold We agreed with the Board Audit and Risk Committee that we would report to them misstatements identified during our audit above £8,700 (2022: £8,100) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.